pjain03/ann-multiclass/README.md

 1. We take a dataset and the number of classes (n) to classify into, discover the first n such labels, and convert the dataset into one with hot-encoded labels.
 (05/10/18)
+2. We decide on using the sigmoid activation function to begin with simply because it is the function we are most familiar with through the COMP135 class taken at Tufts, the numerous videos watched online, and through other resources consulted (the most heavy of which have been listed below).
+(05/15/18)

 ### DATASETS:
 1. [Iris](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/)